ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-7-tunnel-pursuit.md

 Second temporal shift in ancient arena with gladiatorial combat system. [[aster]] stepped forward as champion to face 10-foot giant gladiator with massive warhammer.
 Party separated with champion in arena, others as spectators.
 Single successful hit from [[aster]]'s dodge and attack caused entire arena scene to immediately disappear.
 Critical discovery: Physical evidence remains after temporal shifts - weathered warhammer impact crater in dirt shows these are not mere visions but events with lasting physical consequences.
 Party position changed during experience, indicating spatial displacement occurs within temporal phenomena.
 These visions interact with physical reality and leave permanent traces.

 Party collectively wanted to stop execution - [[banjo]]'s blade throw to prevent sacrifice triggered hostile crowd reaction and party Hope loss, but also caused massive environmental cataclysm.
 Ground crack and debris rain (possibly volcanic) forced party to seek temple shelter.
 Heroic rescue sequence with multiple successes: [[vaerenth]] critical agility, [[aster]] exceptional flight (23 with Hope), [[augustus]] successful child rescue, [[banjo]]'s dropkick preventing execution.
 However, temporal vision's end revealed devastating truth - [[augustus]] held only bones instead of children he thought he saved.

-Temporal visions allow heroic feeling but救援efforts may be illusory.
-Path sealed with rubble, party trapped in temple with haunting silence and knowledge that their rescue attempts in temporal scenes may not translate to actual salvation.
+Emotional processing: [[augustus]] showed trauma signs, acknowledging "the pain is still real" despite [[aster]]'s wise comfort that "this was the past, we did everything we could. this has already happened. its not your fault." [[banjo]] provided physical comfort and recognized trauma present but inappropriate timing for deeper discussion.
+Temporal visions allow heroic feeling but rescue efforts may be illusory.
+Path sealed with rubble, party trapped in temple but discovered distant battle sounds beyond massive flooded doors - unclear if temporal phenomenon or present danger.

 ### Craven's Path Intelligence
 **Source**: [[tavni]] briefing